 Regarding the origin of this recipe, it is not clear where it may come from, also because there is no trace of this recipe in the old recipe books of Roman cuisine.

 Pasta alla carbonara is mentioned for the first time after the liberation of Rome, in 1944, the American soldiers arrived in Italy, had tried to recreate a dish familiar to them using known ingredients like eggs, guanciale (similar to the bacon), and spaghetti.

 Another thesis, instead, wants that the carbonara was invented by the charcoal burners, who in Roman dialect are called “carbonari”.
 They prepared it using ingredients that were easy to find and store.

-The pasta shapes most used for carbonara pasta are penne and above all spaghetti that keep cooking and mix well with the ingredients.
+The pasta shapes most used for carbonara pasta are penne and above all spaghetti that keeps cooking and mix well with the ingredients.

 - 350 g spaghetti 12.35 oz

 - 100 g guanciale (cured pork jowl) 3.5 oz

 - 75 g grated Roman Pecorino cheese 5 tbsp

 - 4 egg yolks